FAQ: Programa de Auxiliares de Conversación

 1. Is the monthly stipend enough for the cost of living in Spain?

-Yes.
+For Madrid, yes.
 I am able to pay for my rent, groceries, etc. with the amount I get paid monthly.
 I also earn money on the side so that I can have more funds for traveling.

-2. Do I need to bring money before going to Spain and
+2. Do I need to bring money before going to Spain

 Yes, I suggest that you bring extra money before going to Spain because you will have to pay for your transportation, and you might have to pay a deposit to the place you're going to live in.

-We usually get paid at the end of October
+We usually get paid at the end of October or within the first week of November

 4. When should I go to Spain?